-3 "Decorative crosswalks are marked pedestrian crossings across a roadway that include a colored and/or textured pattern, aesthetic, or artistic mural element within its horizontal white boundaries.
+3 The Plan does not recommend preventing right turns from Arcola Avenue to University Boulevard and does not recommend eliminating the right turn lane.
+The intersection should be reconfigured to remove the channelized right-turn while maintaining three approach lanes on Arcola Avenue.
+The exact lane assignment, or evaluation of any potential right turn on red restriction will be determined by implementing agencies with the completion of intersection improvements.
+4 "Decorative crosswalks are marked pedestrian crossings across a roadway that include a colored and/or textured pattern, aesthetic, or artistic mural element within its horizontal white boundaries.
 They can also be referred to as art crossings or creative crosswalks."
 Green, Josh and Wong, Tyler (2023).
 Decorative Crosswalk Case Study Series: ITE Informational Report (Publication No. IR-153-E 978-1-7377661-4-8).
 Institute of Transportation Engineers. www.ite.org.